 Drop-off for all camps is in the Visitor Center auditorium.
 After gathering with their teacher and classmates, campers will go to their classroom at one of several locations in the park.
 Campers in After-Camp Care must be picked up in Visitor Center classrooms.
 You must show photo identification when picking up your camper at dismissal or in After-Camp Care.

 All participants must have an online account in the Friends of National Zoo’s registration system.
 This system enables you to register multiple children at once, view your account online, and make payments.
-You will need your FONZ member ID, or temporary ID, and the 2017 discount code to receive member rates.
+You will need your FONZ member login information in order to receive the discount.

 American Camp Association policy updates require that we collect the following information at the time of registration.
 Please have this information available at the time of registration.